ethanyen30/shared-nlp-hw/feateng/README.md

 * Exclude data
 * Add data

 Good Enough
 -

 This is a very open-ended assignment.
-Improve the "best" class by at least 0.02 percent or improve the buzz ratio by 0.02 by adding new features, and you have done enough.
+Improve the "best" class by at least 0.02 percent (e.g., go from 0.50 to 0.52) or improve the buzz ratio by 0.02 per questionby adding new features, and you have done enough.

+The best class is easier to understand: these are the cases where the guesser was right, and you buzzed.

+For the buzz ratio, this mimics the quizbowl game that the task is adapted from.
+You get full credit for being right (best) but negative credit (multiplied by .5 for being wrong.
+If you have 100 questions and 50 are in the best class but 30 are agressive, then you have 50 - 30 * .5 = 35 "points", or 0.35 per question.
+So if you want to raise this by 0.02 per question, you could either get two more questions right or remove four questions from the agressive class to be anything else.

 What Can't You Do?
 -